placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-11-13-mobula8-runcam.md

 Here's how I built a cinewhoop using Mobula8 frame and Runcam Thumb 2 (codename `not mobula8`).
 I decided to build it on a FC with fast modern MCU from [ArteryTek](https://oscarliang.com/at32-flight-controllers/) and new industry standard gyro [ICM42688P](https://invensense.tdk.com/wp-content/uploads/2022/12/DS-000347-ICM-42688-P-v1.7.pdf). the Runcam camera will act as ~~both the fpv camera and~~ the 4K cine camera. having a live `preview` in the goggles is super convenient for dialing in Runcam's manual exposure settings. also useful for checking if I lost the action camera in a crash or not. **highlights of the build**: live switching between the cameras, Runcam camera recording start/stop from the radio, VTX power level adjustment on a pot, turtle mode without arming, RHCP antenna for VTX, whip-style antenna for RX, low esr capacitor.

-## results and updates
+## results and updates (mobula8 frame)

-- dry weight: 85.2g, with 550mah batteries: 111.4g
+- dry weight: 85.2g, with 550mah batteries: 111.4g. flight time 2 minutes (winter).
 - there is a significant delay in video from the Runcam camera, which makes it very difficult to fly, so I have to add an fpv camera and a video source switcher to still be able to view the preview of the runcam exposure in the goggles but fly with the regular fpv camera. the switcher is controlled with PWM by remapping LED_STRIP pad resource to a servo.
 - FC restarts because of a voltage sag caused by current spike caused by throttle bump or a crash (`crash_recovery = ON`). when FC restarts, camera comes back on but without video feed, last 10-20 seconds of video recording is lost, gyro data is lost completely. powering the camera not from the FCs onboard 5V but from the battery directly through a 5V BEC (to alleviate some load from the FC) did not solve the problem. `set motor_output_limit = 80` ~~seemd to help~~. ~~maybe just need to swap the two A30 for one XT30 and a proper 2S battery~~
 - the final part of the video and gyro data is lost if Runcam camera loses power before recording is stopped. if the camera is powered from the FC and the FC reboots, the camera loses power. powering the camera from the battery directly through the UBEC acts as a protection against that.